 Here’s the infographic in booklet form:

-And synchronised with a video of Obama’s delivery:
+And here it is synchronised with a video of Obama’s delivery:

 I can’t recall seeing this approach used before for political speeches but seeing it here makes the two appear natural bedfellows.